crajjjj/ConditionalExpressionsExtended/README.md

 ## Installation

 - Override original mod (Conditional Expressions - Subtle Face Animations mod (v 1.2.0)) with this one
-- Mod currently requires a new save (without Conditional Expressions installed before)
+- Mod requires a new save (without Conditional Expressions installed before)

 ### Advanced config (not recommended):